Student Health Services - On campus for your medical needs

 Your Health Information Rights

 You have several rights with regard to your health information.
 Specifically, you have the right to:

 - Inspect and copy your health information.
 With a very few exceptions, you have the right to inspect and obtain a copy of your health information.
 Please use the Consent Form to Release Health Information to make your request in writing.
 We will respond immediately or within 10 working days, unless an extension is necessary.
 You have the right to request your health information in an electronic format as indicated on the consent form if that health information is readily producible in an electronic format.
+Copies of electronic records will be provided in PDF on a portable media device provided by SHS.
 If you request copies, we may charge you a reasonable fee as permitted by law.
 If we deny your request, you may be entitled to a review of that denial.

 - Request to amend your health information.
 If you believe your health information is incorrect, you may ask us to correct the information.
 You may be asked to make such requests in writing and to give a reason as to why your health information should be changed.
 However, if we did not create the health information that you believe is incorrect, or if we disagree with you and believe your health information is correct, we may deny your request.
 You may be entitled to a review of that denial.
 You may respond with a written statement of disagreement to be included in your records.